tdecker91/gws/README.md

   }
 ```

-Send messages to a single client, or broadcase messages to all clients
+Send messages to a single client, or broadcast messages to all clients
 ```go
   server.BroadcastMessage([]byte{`This will be sent to all clients`}) server.SendMessage(gws.NewMessage(clientId, []byte{`This will only be sent to a single client`}))